GoogleCloudPlatform/click-to-deploy-solutions/data-analytics-platform-event-driven/README.md

 gcloud builds submit . --config cloudbuild.yaml
 ```

+If you face a problem with the EventArc API during the deployment, please check out the [known issues section](#known-issues).

 Once it is finished, you can go to the next section to test your architecture.